Peterborough

 • Jolly Sailor 43 Great Whyte Ramsey PE26 1HH Telephone(01487) 813388

 Grade II-listed building that has been a pub for over 400 years.
 Three linked rooms on slightly different levels feature wooden beams dating from various periods in history as the pub has been extended over the years.
 On the walls are pictures and artefacts depicting Ramsey history.
 A friendly and welcoming pub which attracts a varied clientele of all ages.
-It hosts occasional charity nights plus acoustic music sessions on the first Thursday of the month.
-Crib, darts and dominoes played.
-Guest beers available at the weekend.
-Good value home cooked food served every day.
+It hosts occasional charity nights plus theme and quiz nights.

 • Ramsey Forty Foot